-- The cache file is available so long as the file remains valid.
+• The cache file is available so long as the file remains valid.
 Any changes made to the virtual disk force the cache file to be marked invalid.
-For example, if the virtual disk is set to Private Image Mode, all associated cache files are marked invalid. - Increased I/O load on the server and increased network traffic.
-This can overload the server in a large configuration.
+For example, if the virtual disk is set to Private Image Mode, all associated cache files are marked invalid.

 Cache files that are marked as invalid are not deleted.
-Periodically, these files must be manually deleted.
+Periodically, these files are manually deleted.